- Home

 - Back

-Valencia, with a metro population of around 1,720,000, is Spain's third largest city.
+Valencia, with a metro population of around 1,720,000, is Spain's third-largest city.
 It's located on the Mediterranean coast, approximately 200 miles south of Barcelona.
 Although Valencia has a rich history, it is often referred to as one of Spain's more modern cities.
-Students will be captivated by the "City of Arts and Sciences," a masterpiece of modern-day construction featuring attraction...
+Students will be captivated by the "City of Arts and Sciences," a masterpiece of modern-day construction featuring attractions ...

 Program Highlights